-- The agriculture commissioner may publish information regarding commercial feeds, including their production, sales, and use, and publish a comparison of the analyses of official samples of commercial feeds sold in this state with the analyses guaranteed in their registration and on their label.
+- 1. The agriculture commissioner may publish information regarding commercial feeds, including their production, sales, and use, and publish a comparison of the analyses of official samples of commercial feeds sold in this state with the analyses guaranteed in their registration and on their label. - 2.
+Information regarding the production and use of commercial feeds may not disclose the operations of any person.

-- 1 4.1-41-17.
-Cooperation with other entities. - 2 The commissioner may cooperate with and enter into agreements with governmental - 3 agencies of this state, other states, the federal government, and private associations to carry - 4 out this chapter. - 5 4.1-41-18.
-Certificates Fees. - 6 The agriculture commissioner may: - 1.
-Implement a program to inspect, audit, and certify commercial feed manufacturing and distribution facilities, at the request of an owner; - 9 2.
-Issue commercial feed export certificates; and - 10 3.
-Establish a schedule of fees for the services provided under this section. - 11 4.1-41-19.
-Deposit of fees. - 12 The commissioner shall forward all inspection fees, license fees, and registration fees - 13 received under this chapter to the state treasurer.
-The state treasurer shall deposit the first - 14 seven hundred twenty-seven thousand five hundred dollars of fees received under this chapter - 15 each biennium in the environment and rangeland protection fund and any remaining fees in the - 16 general fund. - 17 SECTION 8.
-Chapter 4.1-53 of the North Dakota Century Code is created and enacted as follows: - 19 4.1-53-01.
-Definitions. - As used in this chapter: - 21 1.
-"Livestock medicine" means all devices, remedies, cures, tonics, powders, proprietary - medicines, type A medicated articles, and similar preparations for the treatment or - 23 prevention of any disease of livestock, poultry, or other domestic animals which are - 24 administered internally for their stimulating, invigorating, curative, or other than - 25 nutritive powers, and also all powders, sprays, dips, and other preparations for - 26 external use in the curing of scab or the eradication of ticks, lice, and other mites and - 27 parasites on livestock, poultry, or other domestic animals.
-The term does not include - medicines that are manufactured, sold, or recommended primarily for human use. - 29 2.
-"Type A medicated article" means a product with standardized potency containing one - or more new animal drugs intended for use in the manufacture of another medicated - article or a medicated feed.
+4.1-41-17.
+Cooperation with other entities.

+The commissioner may cooperate with and enter into agreements with governmental agencies of this state, other states, the federal government, and private associations to carry out this chapter.

+4.1-41-18.
+Certificates - Fees.

+The agriculture commissioner may:

+- 1. Implement a program to inspect, audit, and certify commercial feed manufacturing and distribution facilities, at the request of an owner: - 2.
+Issue commercial feed export certificates; and - 3.
+Establish a schedule of fees for the services provided under this section.

+4.1-41-19.
+Deposit of fees.

+The commissioner shall forward all inspection fees, license fees, and registration fees received under this chapter to the state treasurer.
+The state treasurer shall deposit the first seven hundred twenty-seven thousand five hundred dollars of fees received under this chapter each biennium in the environment and rangeland protection fund and any remaining fees in the general fund.

+SECTION 8.
+Chapter 4.1-53 of the North Dakota Century Code is created and enacted as follows:

+As used in this chapter:

+- 1. "Livestock medicine" means all devices, remedies, cures, tonics, powders, proprietary medicines, type A medicated articles, and similar preparations for the treatment or prevention of any disease of livestock, poultry, or other domestic animals which are administered internally for their stimulating, invigorating, curative, or other than nutritive powers, and also all powders, sprays, dips, and other preparations for external use in the curing of scab or the eradication of ticks, lice, and other mites and parasites on livestock, poultry, or other domestic animals.
+The term does not include medicines that are manufactured, sold, or recommended primarily for human use. - "Type A medicated article" means a product with standardized potency containing one or more new animal drugs intended for use in the manufacture of another medicated article or a medicated feed.